ailisc97/Milestone_Project_2/README.md

 ### Comments
 README.md insperation was taken from my previous Milestone Project.
 It gave me a template to complete my README, all README content is my own.

-When loading the page from the browser please select the src folder and then the pages will load correctly.